c-zhenhao/c-zhenhao/README.md

 <!-- Here are some ideas to get you started: -->

 - 🤔 I’m a former investment research analyst who has successfully switched to software engineering.
-Looking for help with full-stack development and specialisation in backend dev.
+Always looking for help with full-stack development to better my craft so I can build meaningful stuff.

 - 🥞 I have some experience working on the following stacks:
     - ReactNative, Next.js (TS), Go, CockroachDB, Redis, MongoDB (current stack @ work), Snowflake, AWS, Firebase